 This flow is not available over the XML interface.

+DELETE the figure below depicting the flow.

 Action is taken by the Local SMS personnel to query for one or all lsmsFilterNPA-NXX object(s).

 The Local SMS sends the M-GET request to the NPAC for the lsmsFilterNPA-NXX object(s).